 - 5.1.1 Robust procedures relating to the responsibilities of services and staff under the Mental Health Act, the Children Acts and other relevant legislation must be put in place and regularly reviewed.

 - 5.1.2 The service must deliver services, comply to and work within the requirements of:

 - Mental Health Act 1983

 - Mental Health Act Code of Practice 2015

 - Human Rights Act 1998

 - The Children Act 1989 and 2004

 - Criminal Justice Act 2003

+- Mental Capacity Act 2005

 - DoH Offender Mental Health Pathway 2005

-- Mental Capacity Act 2005

 - The Autism Act 2009

 - 5.1.3 The service must have regard to the provisions of:

 - Transforming Care for People with Learning Disabilities Building the Right Support

-- Working Together to Safeguard Children (2010) and relevant subsequent legislation
+- Working Together to Safeguard Children (2010) and relevant subsequent guidance unless there is a cogent reason not to do so

-- UN Convention on the rights of the Child
+- UN Convention on the rights of the Child.